codesnail/BehavioralCloning/README.md

 model.add(Dense(1))
 ```
 #### Layers Specification
 The original Lenet architecture takes in a 32x32 grayscale image.
-For this project, I replaced the input layer with a 160x320x3 layer to match the input image resolutions.
-An alternate was to resize all input images to 32x32 (which I have done successfully in the past for traffic sign classification), but I thought we will need more details for this problem and I didn't want to lose important information.
-However, the input images are cropped using a Keras Cropping layer (code line 112) to filter out parts of the image that don't impact steering decision (e.g. the sky, and in this specific case parts of left and right edges, as I know we don't need to deal with other objects like cars and pederstrians appearing in these extremeties).
+For this project, the original input layer is replaced with a 160x320x3 layer to match the input image resolutions.
+An alternate is to resize all input images to 32x32 (which I have done successfully in the past for traffic sign classification), but it looks though we will need more details for this problem and I didn't want to lose important information due to resizing.
+However, the input images are cropped using a Keras Cropping layer to filter out parts of the image that don't impact steering decision (e.g. the sky, and parts of left and right edges as I know we don't need to deal with other objects like cars and pederstrians appearing in these extremeties).
 This gives us a 75x300x3 image.
-The data is then normalized using a Keras lambda layer (code line 115).
+The data is then normalized using a Keras lambda layer.
+Here we can use a straightforward normalization based on domain knowedge (we know image pixels can only range from 0 to 255), but in other cases we would do this based on the mean and standard deviation of the dataset, or use a library like StandardScaler from sklearn.

 The first 2 layers are a pair of 2D convolution followed by a max pooling layer.
 The conv layer uses 6 channels, a 5x5 kernel, stride of 1, no padding and a relu activation to introduce non-linearity.
 We can calculate the output dimensions of this layer as follows:

 ```
 Output Dimensions = ( (input_dims - kernel_size + 2 * padding) / stride ) + 1